Katolus/functions/README.md

 Feedback, issues and request are more than welcome.
 See how you can [contribute](CONTRIBUTING.md).

-See the road map [document](./docs/roadmap.md) to see how our vision might need your future interest.
+See the [roadmap](https://katolus.github.io/functions/roadmap/) to see how our vision might need your future interest.

 Here is a list of functionalities that the package is capable of.